Seelengrab/FieldFlags.jl/README.md

 creates a new type `MyFlags`, which stores the boolean flags `flag_a`, `flag_b` and `flag_c` as its fields in a compressed format.
 Due to compiler limitations, `MyFlags` is 1 byte large instead of 3 bits.
-All structs created by `@flaggify` are a multiple of 8 bits large.
+All structs created by `@bitflags` are a multiple of 8 bits large.

 This may change in the future, but apart from that, the sky is the (literal) limit!